galenhuntington/hpre/README.md

-to minimize this effect—for example, the `True` in empty guards replaces an equal number of spaces when possible, and `COLUMN` pragmas are used with ditto expansion—and I almost never encounter problems, but one should be aware of the possibility.
+to minimize this effect—for example, the `True` in empty guards replaces an equal number of spaces when possible, and `COLUMN` pragmas are used with ditto expansion—and I almost never encounter problems, but it can happen.
 As an example,

 ```haskell
      bad a b | b = 1